jiahuithegrey/GreenFinger/README.md

 # Thrive
 * This application helps plant lovers manage and take care of their houseplants by keeping a water schedule and pushing notifications when it’s time to water.
 First, uses need to sign up and sign in.
-Then users can keep track of their house plants by filling in plant name, location, plant type, time to water, water frequency and when they want to water the plants during the day.
+Then users can keep track of their house plants by filling in plant name, location, plant type, start date to water, water frequency and what time they want to water the plants during the day.
 * This application uses the MERN stack.
 * This application is designed for mobile.